-Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 Retail and corporate The Bank provides banking services to retail and corporate customers, foreign currency transactions, cash operations, settlements and credit card transactions.
-Transaction-based fees for interchange, foreign currency transactions are charged to the customer's account when transaction takes place.
-Revenue related to transactions is recognized at the point in time when the transaction takes place. banking service The Bank charges commission fee to the customers for the guarantee letters issued.
+Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition under IFRS 15 The Bank provides banking services to retail and corporate customers, foreign currency transactions, cash operations, settlements and credit card transactions.
+Revenue related to transactions is recognized at the point in time when the transaction takes place.
+Retail and corporate banking Transaction-based fees for interchange, foreign currency transactions are charged to the customer's account when transaction takes place. service The Bank charges a commission fee to the customers for the guarantee letters issued.
 Since, the customer simultaneously receives and consumes the benefits provided by the entity's performance as the entity performs, Bank recognized revenue over time.